 Formal Verification and Model checking

-SimGrid can not only predict the performance of your application, but also assess its correctness through formal methods.
 Mc SimGrid is a full-featured model-checker that is embedded in the SimGrid framework.
 It can be used to formally verify safety properties on codes running on top of SimGrid, be them classical pthread applications, simple algorithms, or full MPI applications.
+This module is under heavy development since 15 years now.
+It is less stable than the parts of SimGrid intended to predict the performance of your application, but should still be usable if you’re motivated and patient with us.

 Primer on formal methods